joeybuczek/bteamphoto/BLUEPRINT.md

 **5: As a user, I'd like to make a secure credit card payment to pay off my invoice balance (via Stripe).**

  - I should be able to access this feature on the invoice page.
 Once I pay the balance, the invoice should reflect as paid.

+**6: As the admin, I'd like to add/remove images and collections of images.**

+ - I should be able to add/remove both collections and individual images from those collections through a "Manage Images" page.

+**7. As a site visitor, I'd like to view the various photo collections on the site, read about the photographers, and contact them directly.

+ - I should be able to visit the main welcome page of the site and view images, content, and contact information.
+When using my mobile device I should be able to initiate a phone call to the photographer by touching the phone number on the main welcome page (same for email/email address).